-Cyanobacteria, often called Blue-Green Algae, grows quickly and will cover all surfaces in the aquarium in short order.
-When disturbed it comes off in sheets.
-It is also called Slime or Smear Algae, which is an appropriate name as it is very slimy and often gives off an unpleasant swampy or fishy odor.
-A severe overgrowth of Cyanobacteria can gather into foamy scum at the surface of the water.
+Cyanobacteria, often called blue-green algae, grow quickly and will cover all surfaces in the aquarium in short order.
+When disturbed, it comes off in sheets.
+It is also called slime algae or smear algae, which is an appropriate name as it is very slimy and often gives off an unpleasant swampy or fishy odor.
+A severe overgrowth of cyanobacteria can gather into foamy scum at the surface of the water.
 It is typically blue-green in color, but it can be greenish-brown to black or even red in color.

 - High levels of organic wastes

 Once established, blue-green algae are rather difficult to eradicate.
 One way to eliminate it is by taking steps to reduce the nutrients and mechanically removing the algae itself.
 Start by scraping the glass, scrubbing the rocks and plants, and vacuuming the substrate.
 Perform a partial water change of 15 to 20 percent and turn the lights in the tank off for three days.
 On the fourth day turn the lights back on and perform another 10 to 15 percent water change.
 That should get rid of the algae overgrowth and reduce the elevated wastes and nutrients that support its growth.
 If there is still blue-green algae growth, the process should be repeated.